delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 IMPORTANT NOTES:

-1) CodeSnip can only be run on the Windows NT platform.
-It cannot be installed on Windows 95, 98 or Me.
-It also requires MS Internet Explorer V6 or later.
+1) CodeSnip Windows 2000 or later.
+It cannot be installed on Windows 95, 98, Me, NT3.51 or NT4.
+It also requires MS Internet Explorer V6 or later, but IE 7 or 8 are recommended.

 2) You will need administrator privileges to run the setup program.
-If you are using a non-admin user account on Windows NT, 2000 or XP you should run setup as administrator.
-By default Windows Vista will require an admin password if running as a standard user and it will attempt to elevate the process.
+If you are using a non-admin user account on Windows 2000 or XP you should run setup as administrator.
+By default Windows Vista and Windows 7 will require an admin password if running as a standard user and setup will attempt to elevate the process.
 If UAC prompts are disabled you must run setup as administrator.

 CodeSnip's installation program is named codesnip-setup-3.x.x.exe, where x.x is the program's minor version number.
 The install program may be distributed in